 2018 - On an 1850 report of a fireball from the Scorpiid-Sagittariid Complex

-In 1850 Hamilton saw a ‘splendid meteor’.
-This article, describing his report, has been published in WGN, Journal of the International Meteor Organization.
+In 1850 Hamilton saw a ‘splendid meteor’, and he wrote a short report about it in a local newspaper.
+It appeared to be the first known report of a meteor of that complex.
+This article has been published in WGN, Journal of the International Meteor Organization.
 See for some more information Utrecht, 12 January 2018.
 A Dutch announcement of the article, een Nederlandse bekendmaking van het artikel, can be found here: Over een verslag uit 1850 van een zeer heldere meteoor.

 2017 - A most gossiped about genius: Sir William Rowan Hamilton